peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The sum of the two objects.
+The sum of the two numbers, that is, an arbitrary-precision integer plus another arbitrary-precision integer.

 <b>Exceptions:</b>